OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-06.md

 I looked, and there was a white horse!
 Its rider held a bow, and a crown was given to him, and he set out conquering and to conquer.

 ## Revelation 6:3
-When the Lamb opened the second seal, I heard the second living creature say, “Come!”
+As the Lamb opened the second seal, I heard the second living creature say, “Come!”

 ## Revelation 6:4
 Then another horse appeared, a fiery red one.
 Its rider was granted the power to take peace from the earth, so that people would kill each other; and a large sword was given to him.